Availity/sdk-js/docusaurus/docs/resources/analytics.md

 User IDs are automatically added to logging, so they do not need to be explicitly added.

+### Logging Telemetry

+In order to match the telemetry api structure, attributes should be structured as follows.

+- customerId - `data-analytics-customer-id`
+- contact - `data-analytics-contact`
+- source_system - `data-analytics-source_system`
+- version - Do not pass.
+This is handled by the plugin.
+- payerId - `data-analytics-payer-id`
+- sessionId - `data-analytics-session-id`
+- telemetryBody.level - Only necessary if the level is not `info`.
+- telemetryBody.entries.action - `data-analytics-action`
+- telemetryBody.entries.label - `data-analytics-label`
+- telemetryBody.entries.event - `data-analytics-event`
+- telemetryBody.entries.category - `data-analytics-category`

+You can find the definitions of these fields [here](../api/definitions/telemetry.md#body).
+All other `data-analytics-*` values will be passed in `telemetryBody.entries`.

+If manually tracking with `analytics.trackEvent()`, use the camelCased variation of these attributes as your object keys:

 ## Tutorial

 See [Setting up logging](https://availity.github.io/availity-workflow/recipes/logging)